CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions systems employ authentication methods consistent with NIST FIPS 140-2 requirements.
 General public access to system web pages does not require cryptographic authentication.
 Privileged users accessing systems use the public-key cryptographic functionality of Secure Shell (SSH) to encrypt the exchange of information (including the password) between the remote user and the server.
 Where Transport Layer Security (TLS, aka SSL) is used, cryptographic modules will be configured in accordance with FIPS 140-2.

-### IA-8: Identification And Authentication (Non-Organizational Users)

-##### LINCS

-All non-organization users must follow procedures for access privileges as described in AC-2.
-Any non-organizational user must receive written permission from a Department representative to access the LINCS.
-In addition, only temporary access of a specified duration is allowed for non-organizational users directly accessing the system.
-Once the time period is over or the task completed, the temporary user accounts are removed immediately.

-### IA-8 (1): Acceptance Of Piv Credentials From Other Agencies

-##### LINCS

-LINCS does not utilize customer agency supplied PIV credentials.

-### IA-8 (2): Acceptance Of Third-Party Credentials

-##### LINCS

-LINCS does not utilize FICAM approved credentials.

-### IA-8 (3): Use Of Ficam-Approved Products

-##### LINCS

-LINCS does not utilize FICAM approved products.

-### IA-8 (4): Use Of Ficam-Issued Profiles

-##### LINCS

-CivicActions does not utilize FICAM approved products or profiles.

 ## IR: Incident Response

 ### IR-1: Incident Response Policy And Procedures